-- Ensure we have a staff behaviour policy or Code of Conduct which refers to low level concerns, allegations against staff and whistleblowing procedures alongside acceptable use of technologies; - Ensure that all staff and governors undergo safeguarding and child protection training on induction (including online safety) and this is regularly updated; - Ensure we contribute to multi-agency working in line with statutory guidance; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - Ensure that children are taught about safeguarding, including online safety as a whole school approach and curriculum planning but recognising that a one size fits all approach may not be appropriate for all children.
-See section 12 of this policy for further information; - Put in place and follow appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - Understand the local criteria for action and local protocol for assessment; - Recognise the importance of information sharing between practitioners and local agencies but take a risk-based approach to level of information that is provided to temporary staff, volunteers and contractors; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and share information regarding online abuse and risks including where to access advice with parents and carers; - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns or allegations against staff (including supply staff, volunteers and contractors); and - Ensure safer working practice is embedded and effective within policies.
+- Understand the local criteria for action and local protocol for assessment; - Recognise the importance of information sharing between practitioners and local agencies but take a risk-based approach to level of information that is provided to temporary staff, volunteers and contractors; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and share information regarding online abuse and risks including where to access advice with parents and carers; - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns or allegations against staff (including supply staff, volunteers and contractors); and - Ensure safer working practice is embedded and effective within policies.

-3.2.
+3.3.
 The Role of the Headteacher

-3.2.1 The headteacher will:
+3.3.1 The headteacher will;

-- Ensure that this policy is reviewed annually at minimum and ratified by the governing body; - Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the roleholder's job description; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities;

-- Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (DSL will still retain ultimate responsibility for this) - Promote a whole school approach to safeguarding; - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children: - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to low level concerns and allegations of abuse against all other members of staff including supply staff, volunteers and contractors; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency as required; - Ensure that Cardinal Newman collaborates with Children's Services, the Police, Health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help assessments when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's Services (from the host local authority or placing authority) have access to Cardinal Newman to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2022).
+- Ensure that this policy is reviewed annually at minimum and ratified by the governing body; - Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description including leading on filters and monitoring processes; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (DSL will still retain ultimate responsibility for this) - Promote a whole school approach to safeguarding; - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children: - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to low level concerns and allegations of abuse against all other members of staff including supply staff, volunteers and contractors; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency as required; - Ensure that the school collaborates with Children's Services, the Police, Health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help assessments when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's Services (from the host local authority or placing authority) have access to the school to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2023).

-3.3 The Role of the Designated Safeguarding Lead
+3.4 The Role of the Designated Safeguarding Lead

-3.3.1 The Designated Safeguarding Lead for Cardinal Newman is Mr Adam Williams.
-Our Deputy Designated Safeguard Lead in the DSL's absence is Deborah Galvin.
+3.4.1 The Designated Safeguarding Lead (DSL) for Cardinal Newman Catholic School is.
+Our Deputy Designated Safeguard Lead (DDSL) in the DSL's absence is Deborah Galvin.